sam-thetutor/ArticleLab/JunoArticle.md

 ![github repo](https://a2ede-rqaaa-aaaal-ai6sq-cai.raw.icp0.io/uploads/addsecret.600.338.gif)

-On your Github account, create a new repo and name it `myfirstBlog` and click create.
+On your Github account, create a new repo and name it `myfirstBlog`.

 - On the settings tab, navigate to  `Secrets and variables` and click `Actions`.
 - Click on the `new repository secret`, add `JUNO_TOKEN` as the name, paste the secret token you copied from the juno console in the `Secret` section.